 Nitin comes to the University of Huddersfield to share tales and highlights from his fascinating career so far.

-This event will take place in the Phipps Hall, in the Richard Steinitz Building (formerly the Creative Arts Building).
+This event will take place in the Phipps Hall, in the Richard Steinitz Building.

 For our 2019 edition, we are delighted to welcome Jessica Coon to talk about her work on the Hollywood film Arrival, and much more.
 Jessica will discuss her linguistic work in fieldwork and Universal Grammar, and how these interests can shed light on what it might be like to communicate with aliens.